Micro enterprise tax in Latvia: Aim of the tax

 During that time (2009-2011), Latvia was struggling with the crisis, the unemployment rate was relatively high.
 The introduction of the tax on micro enterprises and other changes in legislation gave opportunity for enterprising people (including the unemployed) relatively simply and at low cost to start a business.

-But fairly quickly, many companies have began to use this regime to reduce their taxes.
+But fairly quickly, many companies began using this regime to reduce their taxes.
 So Latvian parliament adopted legislation amendments.
 According to the amendments the application of this tax is very limited.
 Starting from 2016, application of the tax gradually decreases and from 1 January 2019 enterprises operating in most sectors (industries), will not be able to use the tax regime.

 Eligibility

 The following persons have rights to start a payer of the tax: